LawnchairLauncher/telegram-lawnchair-mirror/README.md

 ## FAQ

 ### So this bot can only be used for Lawnchair?
-Nope! :)
+Kinda :/
-You can use this bot to mirror files from any Channel!
+Everything before commit b3b282cbd85c1fd1a049c045da3f2d2dfa2776a5 can be used to mirror any channel.
+The changes after that include Lawnchair-specific changes for parsing the changelog for example.
+They're not too hard to adjust/rip out though! :)

 ### Your code is shit
 Potatoes.
 Show me you can do it better.